organix/uFork/docs/asm.md

 <sup>*</sup> For conditionals (`if` and `if_not`) the values
 `#f`, `#?`, `#nil`, and `0` are considered "[falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)".

-Every instruction (except `end`) takes a continuation as its final operand.
+Most instructions take a continuation as their final operand.
 In the following example, the `msg` instruction continues to the `end` instruction.

     beh: